Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* If Marisa gets TRR just spam Magic Missile
 	* Reimu and Rumia can also deal reliable damage
 	* For finer details see Chrysomallos' [Boss Info](../../enemy/chrysomallos.md)
-* Keep going up and take the north treasure in 1F, then exit the dungeon
+* Keep going up and take both treasures in 1F, then exit the dungeon

 ## <a id="Header-1-5"></a>Explore 2F (Part 2)